30 January 2019

 The Fold Line - TFL also stock TATB PDF sewing patterns so you can purchase and print your PDF sewing patterns all in one place - yay!

-If you have a printer recommendation not listed here please share in the comments or email hello@tillyandthebuttons and we can add to the list.
+If you have a printer recommendation not listed here please email hello@tillyandthebuttons and we can add it to the list.

 Et voilà!
 Your pattern is now ready to use.
 Take a look at Tilly and the Buttons digital sewing patterns in our shop.
 Happy stitching and don't forget to tag us in your makes on Instagram @TillyButtons - we looove seeing your makes.